 Intermec is a leading manufacturer of mobile computerized devices, used in the Automatic Identification and Data Capture (AIDC) industry.
-Deployment of technology sold by Intermec allows its customers to manage their supply chain more efficiently and effectively (Bose and Pal, 2005).
 Since first opening its doors in 1966, Intermec established itself as an innovator through introducing a steady stream of technological breakthroughs.
-As of 2010, Intermec held over 580 patents, as well as numerous copyrights, trademarks and trade secrets (Intermec, 2010).
-These intangible assets represent a potent competitive weapon for the firm (Rivette and Kline, 2000).
+As of 2010, Intermec held over 580 patents, as well as numerous copyrights, trademarks and trade secrets (2).
 Many of today's most common technologies, such as barcode scanning and printing, were invented by Intermec.
-Barcode scanning technology has since become ubiquitous in the retail market and is virtually a requirement for any firm to remain competitive (White et al, 2007).
-The headquarters are located in Everett, WA and the firm has a workforce of approximately 1,734 employees (Intermec, 2010).
+The headquarters are located in Everett, WA and the firm has a workforce of approximately 1,734 employees (2009).
 The firm has traded publicly on the NYSE since 1997 under the symbol of IN.